Aegean Records

-Georgiou and Michael founded Aegean Net Ltd on 15 November 1996, which was the internet business of Aegean Records.
-Michael and Georgiou were directors of the business, although Georgiou resigned as a director on 25 January 2000, he then became managing director of mezzmusic.com.
+George Michael founded Aegean Net Ltd on 15 November 1996, which was the internet component of Aegean Records.
+Michael and Andros Georgiou were directors of the business, although Georgiou resigned as a director on 25 January 2000 via a dubious exit that involved allegations of theft and wrongdoing.
 In May 1997, Aegean became the first European record label to adopt the Liquid Audio secure electronic music-delivery system via www.aegean.net, which was launched one year before BowieNet, and 11 years before Spotify.

 Aegean.net was the first artist-owned website to allow fans to: